prettier/prettier/changelog_unreleased/blog-post-intro.md

 ---
 authors: "fisker"
-title: "Prettier 3.8: Angular 21.1 support"
+title: "Prettier 3.8: Angular v21.1 support"
 ---

-This release adds support for Angular 21.1 features.
+We're excited to announce that Prettier now fully supports the fresh features landing in Angular v21.1 (released this week 🎉)!

+This update brings cleaner, more expressive templates with:
+- Consecutive `@case` statements in `@switch` blocks.
-Highlights include support for consecutive switch cases in Angular templates, spread elements in Angular array literals, object literals, and function calls.
+- Spread elements (`...`) in array literals, object literals, and function calls inside templates.

-We also added support for the ability to format Angular syntax in Markdown code blocks.
+We've also added the ability to format Angular syntax beautifully inside Markdown code blocks.

-If you appreciate Prettier and would like to support our work, please consider sponsoring us directly via [OpenCollective](https://opencollective.com/prettier) or by sponsoring the projects we depend on.
-Thank you for your continued support!
+If you find Prettier valuable and want to help us keep pace with fast-moving frameworks like Angular, please consider [sponsoring us on OpenCollective](https://opencollective.com/prettier) or supporting the projects we rely on.
+Thank you for being part of this community — your support means a lot!